MechanicalRock/mechanicalrock.github.io/_posts/2021-07-05-snowflake-saml-auth-with-G-suite.md

 <center><img src="/img/blog/snowflake-g-suite/heading.jpg" /></center><br/>

-Recently I was trying to connect snowflake to SSO with G-suite and I went through a world of pain to get it working.
-Documentations were out of date and did not help with 403 errors that I was continuously receiving.
-Therefore, I decided to write up this blogpost, hoping it would help someone in future. <br/>
+Recently I was trying to integrate Snowflake to SSO with G-suite and I went through a world of pain to get it working.
+The documentation was out of date and did not help with 403 error that I was continuously receiving.
+I have therefore written this blogpost, hoping it would help someone else in the future. <br/>

 # G-Suite Setup<br/>